-Professor Anthony Thompson will lead this effort as the Center’s founding faculty director.
+Professor Anthony Thompson is the Center’s founding faculty director.
 Professor Thompson has served on the NYU Law faculty for over 20 years and teaches courses in criminal justice, civil litigation and leadership.
 Thompson is part of the Duke Corporate Education Global Educator Network and has provided executive education to a number of global companies focusing on leadership and strategy execution.
 He has received numerous prizes for his teaching, including the NYU Distinguished Teaching Award; the Martin Luther King, Jr. Faculty Award, which recognizes teaching excellence, leadership, social justice activism, and community building; and the Law School’s Podell Distinguished Teaching Award.
 Thompson was recognized by El Diario in 2011 with “The EL” award, as one of the “outstanding Latinos in the Tri-State area,” for his community service.
 He earned his JD at Harvard Law School and his BS Ed from Northwestern University.

-Deborah N. Archer, associate professor of clinical law and director of the Civil Rights Clinic at NYU Law, joined the Center as its co-faculty director in February 2019.
+Deborah N. Archer, associate professor of clinical law and director of the Civil Rights Clinic at NYU Law, joined the Center as its faculty co-director in February 2019.
 Archer joined the NYU Law faculty in 2018, following a distinguished career as a professor of law at New York Law School (NYLS).
 While at NYLS, Professor Archer served as the school’s inaugural dean of diversity and inclusion and as associate dean for academic affairs and student engagement.
 She also led NYLS’s Racial Justice Project, a legal advocacy initiative that worked to advance racial justice and civil rights.
 Archer serves on the boards of the Legal Aid Society and the American Civil Liberties Union (ACLU); she is a member of the ACLU’s executive committee and serves as general counsel to its board.
 For many years, she also served on the New York City Civilian Complaint Review Board and the board of the New York Civil Liberties Union.
 In recognition of her work, the New York Law Journal named her one of its 2016 Top Women in Law.
 Before beginning her career in law teaching, Archer was assistant counsel at the NAACP Legal Defense and Educational Fund, an associate at Simpson Thacher & Bartlett, and a Marvin M. Karpatkin Fellow at the ACLU.

 Vincent M. Southerland joined the Center on Race, Inequality, and the Law as its inaugural Executive Director in February 2017.
 He has dedicated his career to advancing racial justice and civil rights.
 Vincent comes to NYU Law after serving as an Assistant Federal Public Defender with the Federal Defenders for the Southern District of New York since 2015.
 Prior to his time at the Federal Defenders, Vincent spent seven years at the NAACP Legal Defense and Educational Fund, Inc. (LDF), where he was a Senior Counsel.
 While at LDF, he engaged in litigation and advocacy at the intersection of race and criminal justice, including the successful representation of death-sentenced prisoners across the American South and juveniles sentenced to life imprisonment without parole.
 He also led LDF’s advocacy efforts around race and policing, and was lead counsel in school desegregation and employment discrimination matters.
 Vincent previously served as a staff attorney at The Bronx Defenders, and an E. Barrett Prettyman Fellow at Georgetown University Law Center.
 He began his career as a law clerk to the Honorable Theodore McKee, Judge of the United States Court of Appeals for the Third Circuit, and the Honorable Louis H. Pollak, of the United States District Court for the Eastern District of Pennsylvania.
 Vincent holds an LLM from Georgetown University Law Center, received his JD from Temple University School of Law and his BA from the University of Connecticut.